Joyce Allan: Personal life

 On 18 May 1949 Allan married Hector Walker Kirkpatrick in St Clement's Anglican Church, Mosman.

+Joyce Allan's father Joseph Stuart Allan was a well-known artist in New Zealand and the UK, and contributed cartoons to the Australian magazine, The Bulletin, among many other publications.
+Joyce's grandfather was a noted artist and member of the Edinburgh Academy whilst working as a judge in Wellington.

 Death

 Allan died on 31 August 1966 aged 70 at Mosman, of cerebrovascular disease.
 She was survived by her husband and was cremated.